Home

 Update on Soi ATM - October 2007

 Our first visit to Pahurat was two years ago.
 They were then rebuilding the department store next to the Sikh temple.
 Today, the new building is up though the interior is still incomplete.
-It’s going to be the India Emporium which covers up the entire side of the Sikh temple.
-The golden dome is only visible from a limited angle.
-Compare this with the older photo.

-The dome visible from this angle – the India Emporium is on the right
+The dome visible from this angle – the India

 As a result of this new building, Soi ATM is now reduced by more than half its original width.